shawngraham/obsidian-student-starter-vault/3 project management/Demo Kanban.md

 ## To do

-- [ ] explain the complete workflow
 - [ ] zotero to obsidian
 - [ ] can I also link to a note here? yes I can!  [[importance of enchantment]]
+- [ ] and you can have as many kanban boards as you like

 ## Doing

+- [ ] explain the complete workflow

 ## Done